How To Apply Machine Learning To Demand Forecasting

 • Look through a statistical summary

 In our experience, a few days is enough to understand the current situation and outline possible solutions.
-This is a part of data science exploration that comes with an involvement of the client to gather the data and provide the most relevant corporate storage.
+This is a part of data science exploration that comes with the involvement of the client to gather the data and provide the most relevant corporate storage.

 STEP 2.
 SETTING BUSINESS GOALS AND SUCCESS METRICS